MerijnHendriks/smallm-bench/README.md

 1. Boot the laptop
 2. Wait for 5 minutes to let windows do it's thing
 3. Open koboldcpp to the left, task manager to the right in performance tab
-4. Open the model config, set backend
+4. Open the model config, set backend to CLBLast (Older CPU)
 5. Run benchmark
 6. Save results using notepad and close everything.

 ### Limitations

-Due to the amount of time required to run each model, I am only able to do one run per model.
+Due to the amount of time required to run each model, I am only able run each model once.